Format and print data.

 Write the formatted arguments to the standard output under the control of the format.

-SYNTAX printf format [argument]... printf --help printf --version OPTIONS The format characters and their meanings are: \" double quote \0NNN character with octal value NNN (0 to 3 digits) \\ backslash \a alert (BEL) \b backspace \c produce no further output \f form feed \n new line \r carriage return \t horizontal tab \v vertical tab \xNNN byte with hexadecimal value NNN (1 to 3 digits) \uNNNN character with hexadecimal value NNNN (4 digits) \UNNNNNNNN character with hexadecimal value NNNNNNNN (8 digits) %% a single % %b ARGUMENT as a string with '\' escapes interpreted %Wd Integer 'W' digits wide xxxx %W.De Scientific notation x.xxxx e nnn. float, double %W.Df Fixed format xx.xxxx. float, double %W.Dg Variable 'W' digits wide,'D' decimals xxxx.xx %q Output the corresponding argument in a format that can be reused as shell input %s Character string char and all C format specifications ending with one of diouxXfeEgGcs, with ARGUMENTs converted to proper type first.
+Syntax printf [-v var] format [argument]... printf --help printf --version Key -v Cause the output to be assigned to the variable var rather than being printed to the standard output.
+The format characters and their meanings are: \" double quote \0NNN character with octal value NNN (0 to 3 digits) \\ backslash \a alert (BEL) \b backspace \c produce no further output \f form feed \n new line \r carriage return \t horizontal tab \v vertical tab \xNNN byte with hexadecimal value NNN (1 to 3 digits) \uNNNN character with hexadecimal value NNNN (4 digits) \UNNNNNNNN character with hexadecimal value NNNNNNNN (8 digits) %% a single % %b ARGUMENT as a string with '\' escapes interpreted %Wd Integer 'W' digits wide xxxx %W.De Scientific notation x.xxxx e nnn. float, double %W.Df Fixed format xx.xxxx. float, double %W.Dg Variable 'W' digits wide,'D' decimals xxxx.xx %q Output the corresponding argument in a format that can be reused as shell input %(datefmt)T Output the date-time string resulting from using datefmt as a format string for strftime(3).
+The corresponding argument is an integer representing the number of seconds since the epoch.
+Two special argument values may be used: -1 represents the current time, and -2 represents the time the shell was invoked.
+If no argument is specified, conversion behaves as if -1 had been given.
+This is an exception to the usual printf behavior. %s Character string char and all C format specifications ending with one of diouxXfeEgGcs, with ARGUMENTs converted to proper type first.
 Variable widths are handled. e.g. '\0ooo' = an octal number, '\xhhh' = a hex number

 The format is a character string which contains three types of objects: